Democedes: Democedes's background

 Democedes was a Greek physician and a member of the court of Darius I. He was born in Croton, in Magna Graecia.
 His father was Calliphon, a priest and physician at Croton at the time of Pythagoras.
 His first position as physician seems to be in civil service of Athens and Aegina.
 Later he entered service under Polycrates.
 In 522 B.C., Polycrates, his entourage, and Democedes were all captured as Lydians by Oroetes and sent to Susa.

 Democedes's travels

 Herodotus describes the journeys of Democedes with much detail.

 Services rendered to Darius and Atossa

 Darius once sprained his ankle while he was hunting, and his Egyptian doctors could not help his ankle.
 However, Democedes was able to heal his ankle, and he was thereafter given great esteem.
 The court regarded his actions highly enough that he was able to eat in the presence of the king.
 He was the first of many Greek physicians to be within the Persian court.
 He lived in what the Persians regarded as luxury.
 Nevertheless, he always wanted to go back to his homeland, Greece.
 Later on, Darius's wife, Atossa, had a breast ulcer.
-Democedes' interaction with Atossa represents the first recorded diagnosis and treatment of inflammatory mastitis.
+Democedes's interaction with Atossa represents the first recorded diagnosis and treatment of inflammatory mastitis.
 When Democedes cured her, as a reward, he was set free and allowed to visit Greece.